Sample pathways for the Art and Design Foundation at Kings

 Students should include a short written paragraph (maximum 200 words), telling us about their experience in art, craft and/or design, why they are interested in learning art, and what degree course subjects they are considering.

-Art Foundation students benefit from a range of enrichment opportunities, from clubs such as life drawing, fashion club and textiles club, to visits including:
+Art and Design Foundation students benefit from a range of enrichment opportunities, from clubs such as life drawing, fashion club and textiles club, to visits including:

 - Ashmolean Museum